 - BM - Texas Tech University

-- DMA (Trumpet) - University of Missouri Conservatory of Music in Kansas City
+- DMA - University of Oklahoma School of Music

 Professor of Music (Trombone)

 Phone: (405) 325-5344